andreimerlescu/gematria/README.md

 | Simple | 306   | Micheal        |
 | Simple | 306   | Elite          |

+The word `Andrei` in Gematria is expressed as English `Michael`.
+The Jewish expression of `Andrei` is the `Golden Age`.
+I am building multi-generational wealth and these utilities are part of how I am doing that.
+You can either program or be programmed, and I choose to program.
+Go is such a powerful programming language because of the memetics that it natively supports programmers to use.

 Religious scholars have used Gematria as a mechanism for seeing relationships between words.
 Their relationships are the numbers that they share in common with each other.
 Those numbers are governed by the laws of 3 6 and 9.
 The power of 3 6 and 9 is very real and you are encouraged to use it.
 Therefore, this package was created... so that you